Reading Lab

 Choose ONE WORD ONLY from the passage for each answer.

-13. Repeated trade depended partly on trust and ______.
+12. Repeated borrowing and delayed payment depended partly on commercial ______.

 Passage 2